richardangell/pitci/docs/source/quick-start.rst

 ---------------------------------

-The easiest way to create the relevant ``pitci`` predictor object for your given model type is to use the dispatching functions, where ``model`` is the underlying model that the user has built using one of the supported libraries;
+The easiest way to create the relevant ``pitci`` predictor object for your given model type is to use the dispatching functions demonstrated below.

+For ``Absolute Error`` conformal predictors;

    .. code::

      pitci.get_absolute_error_conformal_predictor(model)

-for absolute error conformal predictors.
+For ``Leaf Node Scaled Absolute Error`` conformal predictors;

    .. code::

      pitci.get_leaf_node_scaled_conformal_predictor(model)

-for leaf node scaled absolute error conformal predictors.
+For ``Split Leaf Node Scaled Absolute Error`` conformal predictors;

    .. code::

      pitci.get_leaf_node_split_conformal_predictor(model)

-for split leaf node scaled absolute error conformal predictors.
+where ``model`` is the underlying model that the user has built using one of the supported libraries.

 These functions will return the correct ``pitci`` predictor given the type of ``model``.